 5.1.
-It is the responsibility of the department to assign a faculty advisor.
-See Bulletin section at http://www.stanford.edu/dept/registrar/bulletin/69401.htm
+It is the responsibility of the department to assign a faculty advisor, see Bulletin.
+Faculty advisors serve as intellectual and professional mentors to their graduate students, provide knowledgeable support concerning the academic policies and procedures that pertain to graduate students in the program, help to prepare students to be competitive for employment, and maintain a high level of professionalism in the relationship.

-- 5.2.
+5.2.
 The faculty advisor must be an Academic Council member and a member of the Communication Department.
-Faculty with a courtesy appointment in the Communication Department may not be a student's primary advisor. - 5.3.
+Faculty with a courtesy appointment in the Communication Department may not be a student's primary advisor.

+5.3.
 Students are assigned a temporary advisor upon admission to the department.
 By the end of the third quarter of the first year, the student should confirm in writing that they will remain with or change their advisor.
-Confirmation should be emailed to the Student Services Administrator, copying the temporary and new advisors. - 5.4.
+Confirmation should be emailed to the Student Services Administrator, copying the temporary and new advisors.

+5.4.
 Students may change their advisor for any reason at any time without permission from anyone other than the new advisor.
 If a student wishes to change their advisor after the first year, they must file a "Change of Advisor or Reading Committee Member" form with the Student Services Administrator.
 The Student Services Administrator will notify the Ph.D.
 Director and the previous advisor.
-A student may not sever their relationship with an advisor until they have a new advisor. - 5.5.
+A student may not sever their relationship with an advisor until they have a new advisor.

+5.5.
 If a faculty member no longer wishes to have a student as an advisee, the faculty member should notify the student and the Ph.D.
 Director in writing of his or her decision and the reasons for this decision.
-The faculty member may step down for any reason, but will retain advisorial responsibilities (although the student will be considered not to have an advisor) until the student has a new advisor or is terminated from the Ph.D. program. - 5.6.
+The faculty member may step down for any reason, but will retain advisorial responsibilities (although the student will be considered not to have an advisor) until the student has a new advisor or is terminated from the Ph.D. program.

+5.6.
 When a student loses her or his advisor because the advisor is no longer able to advise the student (e.g., the advisor leaves Stanford or is incapacitated), the faculty recognize that this unavoidable loss of an advisor puts a unique burden on the student.
 Therefore, if the student is post-candidacy, the department will permit the advisor who left or a faculty member from another department to be considered a Communication Department faculty member for the purposes of advising and dissertation related matters.
-If this is not possible, or if the student is pre-candidacy, the Graduate Director and other department faculty will provide every assistance in identifying and obtaining a new advisor. - 5.7.
+If this is not possible, or if the student is pre-candidacy, the Graduate Director and other department faculty will provide every assistance in identifying and obtaining a new advisor.

+5.7.
 It is the responsibility of the student to meet with the advisor at least once per quarter during the academic year to discuss academic standing and graduate degree progress.
-The advisee will send a summary email of the meeting to the Student Services Administrator and the advisor to be placed in the student's permanent file.
-A standardized email template will be sent to students at the beginning of each quarter.
+By the end of each academic quarter, all advisees must send an email to the Student Services Administrator, copying their advisors, confirming that they have met with their advisor and discussed all aspects of their degree progress.

+Students are encouraged to communicate and meet frequently with their advisor.
+It is important to set expectations with your advisor and to revisit those expectations periodically.
+VPGE has a number of helpful advising resources, including an advising workshop, as part of their professional development programs.